katieraby/northcoders-news-API/README.md

   - `limit`, which limits the number of responses (defaults to 10)
   - `sort_by`, which sorts the articles by any valid column (defaults to date)
   - `p`, stands for page which specifies the page at which to start (calculated using limit)
   - `order`, which can be set to `asc` or `desc` for ascending or descending (defaults to descending)

 ## IMPORTANT:

-* Both `comments` and `articles` data in the test-data are given ordered in descending order of time : this will be useful to you when it comes to writing your tests!
+- Both `comments` and `articles` data in the test-data are given ordered in descending order of time : this will be useful to you when it comes to writing your tests!

 ```http
 POST /api/topics/:topic/articles
 ```

-- accepts an object containing a `title` , `body` and a `username` property
+- request body accepts an object containing a `title` , `body` and a `username` property
 - responds with the posted article

 ```http
 GET /api/articles
 ```

+Responds with:

+- a `total_count` property, displaying the total number of articles
-- responds with an array of article objects
+- an `articles` array of article objects
 - each article should have:
   - `author` which is the `username` from the users table,
   - `title`
   - `article_id`
   - `body`
   - `votes`
-  - `comment_count` which is the accumulated count of all the comments with this article_id.
+  - `comment_count` which is the total count of all the comments with this article_id.
 You should make use of knex queries in order to achieve this.
   - `created_at`
   - `topic`